-- (1) EGBC shall publish professional practice guidelines approved by the Board on a public website maintained by EGBC and shall update professional practice guidelines as necessary. - (2) A Professional Registrant must have regard for applicable standards, policies, plans, and practices established by the government or by EGBC, including professional practice guidelines published pursuant to subsection (1), by establishing, maintaining, and following documented procedures in order to do all of the following: - (a) stay informed of, knowledgeable about, and meet the intent of all applicable standards, policies, plans, and practices established by the government or by EGBC, including professional practice guidelines published pursuant to subsection (1), that are relevant to the Professional Registrant's Regulated Practice; - (b) document in writing the reason(s) for a departure from any relevant portion of a professional practice guideline published pursuant to subsection (1). - (3) A Registrant Firm must do all of the following: - (a) establish, maintain, and follow documented policies and procedures in order to
+- (1) EGBC shall publish professional practice guidelines approved by the Board on a public website maintained by EGBC and shall update professional practice guidelines as necessary. - (2) A Professional Registrant must have regard for applicable standards, policies, plans, and practices established by the government or by EGBC, including professional practice guidelines published pursuant to subsection (1), by establishing, maintaining, and following documented procedures in order to do all of the following: - (a) stay informed of, knowledgeable about, and meet the intent of all applicable standards, policies, plans, and practices established by the government or by EGBC, including professional practice guidelines published pursuant to subsection (1), that are relevant to the Professional Registrant's Regulated Practice; - (b) document in writing the reason(s) for a departure from any relevant portion of a professional practice guideline published pursuant to subsection (1). - (3) A Registrant Firm must do all of the following: - (a) establish, maintain, and follow documented policies and procedures in order to - (i) obtain information and details in a timely manner regarding professional practice guidelines published pursuant to subsection (1) that are relevant to

-- (i) obtain information and details in a timely manner regarding professional practice guidelines published pursuant to subsection (1) that are relevant to the Regulated Practice carried out by the Registrant Firm and Professional Registrants employed by or under contract with the Registrant Firm, and - (ii) inform the Professional Registrants employed by or under contract with the Registrant Firm in a timely and effective manner of professional practice guidelines published pursuant to subsection (1) that are relevant to the Regulated Practice carried out by the Registrant Firm and Professional Registrants employed by or under contract with the Registrant Firm; - (b) take reasonable steps to facilitate all Professional Registrants employed by or under contract with the Registrant Firm in adhering to the obligations of Professional Registrants pursuant to subsection (2).
+- the Regulated Practice carried out by the Registrant Firm and Professional Registrants employed by or under contract with the Registrant Firm, and - (ii) inform the Professional Registrants employed by or under contract with the Registrant Firm in a timely and effective manner of professional practice guidelines published pursuant to subsection (1) that are relevant to the Regulated Practice carried out by the Registrant Firm and Professional Registrants employed by or under contract with the Registrant Firm; - (b) take reasonable steps to facilitate all Professional Registrants employed by or under contract with the Registrant Firm in adhering to the obligations of Professional Registrants pursuant to subsection (2).

+3 1 (7)

-7.3.2 Standard for Retention and Preservation of Complete Project Documentation
+7.3.2 Sta ndard for Retention and Preservation of Complete Project Documentation

-- (1) A Professional Registrant must establish, maintain, and follow documented procedures for the retention and preservation of complete project documentation related to the Regulated Practice engaged in by the Professional Registrant, including copies of physical or electronic versions of
+(1) the re ofessional Registrant must establish, maintain, and follow documented procedures for etention and preservation of complete project documentation related to the Regulated tice engaged in by the Professional Registrant, including copies of physical or ronic versions of

-- (a) correspondence,
+(a) correspondence,

-- (b) investigations,
+(b) investigations,

-- (c) surveys,
+(c) surveys,

-- (d) reports,
+(d) reports,

-- (e) data,
+(e) data,

-- (f) background information,
+(f) background information,

-- (g) assessments,
+(g) assessments,

-- (h) designs,
+(h) designs,

-- (i) specifications,
+(i) specifications,

-- (j) documentation related to reviews, including independent reviews and field reviews,
+(1) documentation related to reviews, including independent reviews and field reviews,

-- (k) testing information,
+(k) testing information,

-- (I) models,
+(I) models,

-- (m) simulations,
+(m) simulations,

+(n) quality assurance documentation.